-Last week, the Delhi Commission for Women (DCW), sent out a notice to the Delhi government in which it made some shocking observations about the Asha Kiran complex, which houses government run homes for the mentally disabled in Delhi.
+Last week, the Delhi Commission for Women (DCW) sent a notice to the Delhi government in which it made some shocking observations about the Asha Kiran complex, which houses government-run homes for the mentally disabled in Delhi.

-None of these observations on Asha Kiran are, however, new.
-Media, civil society members, and government officials have been making similar observations about this place at least since 1998 but nothing seems to have worked in favour of the six institutions inside the complex.
+None of these observations on Asha Kiran are unfortunately new.
+Media, civil society members, and government officials have been making similar observations about this place at least since 1998.
+However, nothing seems to have worked in favour of the six institutions inside the complex.
 The Delhi High Court and the Supreme Court have also issued directions many times, but neglect and government apathy has meant that nobody – not even the recent AAP government has done anything for the home.
 And things are unlikely to change, unless concrete steps are taken.
 The big question is: Will the AAP government do so?

 A History of Abuse